-· regular contact with the class teacher via telephone, email or Google Classroom.
+·regular contact with the class teacher via telephone, email, Dojo or Google.

-· weekly telephone contact with one of the Trust SENDCos.
+· regular telephone contact with one of the Trust SENDCos.
 SENDCos may also link in some external agencies with families to provide additional advice and resources if this is agreed.

-· any EHC plans due for annual review will still be completed remotely.
+·any EHC plans due for annual review will still be completed within the statutory timeframe, remotely where required.

 Forest of Galtres Anglican Methodist Primary School aims to provide a caring and supportive environment where every child matters.
 All pupils are valued equally and are given the opportunity to achieve the very best they can.
 Sometimes children need additional support for some or all of their time at school.